maxsotto1/ai_library_pip/README.md

 - `ai_library.infer()`
   - Loads package configuration.
   - Loads a saved model and performs inference.
+  - returns predictions, first_predicted, last_predicted, data_frequency, conformal_q
+  - conformal_q is the safety margin in order to be 1-alpha accurate for the predicted time window

 - `ai_library.record`
   - Use `ai_library.record.main()` or run the module directly to start metric collection.